afrind/warp-draft/draft-ietf-moq-transport.md

 UTF-8.
 Any specification that does needs to specify the canonicalization into the bytes in the Track Namespace or Track Name such that exact comparison works.

+### Subscription Identifiers

+In order optimize wire efficiency, it is possible to refer to a track in MoQT by a numeric identifier in some messages, rather than the Full Track Name.
+When a subscriber makes a SUBSCRIBE or FETCH request for a track, it associates a Subscriber-Chosen Subscription ID (SSID) with the request.
+SSIDs are scoped to a single MoQT session.
+They are even; they start at 0 and increase by 2 and have a maxmium value of 2^62-2.
+The publisher limits the number of requests a subscriber can make using the MAX_SUBSCRIPTION_ID SETUP parameter or MAX_SUBSCRIPTION_ID control message.

+MoQT also allows the publisher to choose an identifier for each track, called the Publisher-Chosen Subscription ID (PSID).
+PSIDs are odd and have a maximum value of 2^61-1.
+The same identifier MUST NOT be assigned multiple tracks in the same session.
+PSIDs are required when the publisher initiates the subscription (TODO: delete this; PUBLISH message is forthcoming) and are optional when the subscriber initiates it.

+When a publisher sends Subgroups or Datagrams, these can contain either a SSID or PSID, determined by the LSB of the identifier.

 ### Scope {#track-scope}

 A MOQT scope is a set of servers (as identified by their connection